 The accompanying schedule of expenditures of federal awards includes the federal award activity of the City under programs of the federal government for the year ended December 31, 2019.
 The information in this schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards, (Uniform Guidance).
-Because the schedule presents only a selected portion of the operations of the City of Craig, Colorado, it is not intended to and does not present the financial position or changes in net assets, of the City of Craig, Colorado, Governmental funds are used to account for the City's federal grant activity.
-Amounts reported in the Schedule of Expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
+Because the schedule presents only a selected portion of the operations of the City of Craig, Colorado, it is not intended to and does not present the financial position or changes in net assets, of the City of Craig, Colorado.
+Governmental funds are used to account for the City's federal grant activity.
+Amounts reported in the Schedule of Expenditures of Federal Awards are recognized on a modified accrual basis.
+Such expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
 See Note 1 of the financial statements for summary of significant accounting policies.
 The City has not elected to use the ten percent de Minimis indirect cost rate as allowed under the Uniform Guidance.